shekeeb1991/WeakPasswordSecurityProject/Lab_Screenshots_Description.md

 ## 📊 [17_John results](Lab_Screenshots/17_John%20results.png.png)
 ### **John Results**
 - Weakuser: NOT cracked
 - Stronguser: NOT cracked

-**Your Explanation (kept EXACTLY):**
+Although the user weakuser was assigned the password “Ann123”, this password is not truly weak in a cybersecurity context.
+It mixes a name with small numbers and capital letter, making it less likely to appear in common dictionary wordlists.
-Ann123 is not extremely weak — it does not appear in common wordlists like:
+In cybersecurity labs, a weak password typically refers to something extremely simple and commonly used, such as:
 - 12345
 - password1
 - admin123